Testosterone undecanoate: Legal status

 Testosterone undecanoate, along with other AAS, is a schedule III controlled substance in the United States under the Controlled Substances Act and a schedule IV controlled substance in Canada under the Controlled Drugs and Substances Act.

-In March 2019, the US Food and Drug Administration approved testosterone undecanoate (Jatenzo), an oral testosterone capsule to treat men with certain forms of hypogonadism.
-These men have low testosterone levels due to specific medical conditions, such as genetic disorders like Klinefelter syndrome or tumors that have damaged the pituitary gland.
-The FDA granted the approval of Jatenzo to Clarus Therapeutics.

-In March 2022, testosterone undecanoate (Tlando) was approved for medical use in the United States.

-In July 2022, Kyzatrex, an oral testosterone undecanoate capsule, was approved for medical use in the United States.
-The FDA granted the approval of Kyzatrex to Marius Pharmaceuticals.

 Research

 Non-alcoholic steatohepatitis

 In 2013, a phase II clinical trial testing intramuscular testosterone undecanoate for the treatment of non-alcoholic steatohepatitis (NASH) was initiated in the United Kingdom.
 In the United States in 2018, Lipocine Inc. began investigating the potential of using an oral testosterone undecanoate formulation, known as LPCN-1144, in patients with NASH.

 Osteoporosis

 In 2013, a study aimed to evaluate the efficacy of testosterone undecanoate therapy on bone mineral density (BMD) and biochemical markers of bone turnover in elderly males with osteoporosis and low serum testosterone levels.

 They study found that administering low-dose testosterone undecanoate (TU) at a rate of 20 mg per day to elderly men with low serum testosterone and osteoporosis effectively increases bone mineral density in the lumbar spine and femoral neck, and improves bone turnover, similar to the standard-dose TU (40 mg, per day) treatment.
 The treatment did not exhibit any adverse side effects on the prostate gland, including prostate-specific antigen.
 Therefore, low-dose TU appears to be a safe and cost-effective protocol for treating elderly male osteoporosis.
 However, further clinical trials with larger sample sizes, multiple centers, and long-term follow-ups are required to determine the efficacy and safety of low-dose testosterone undecanoate treatment in elderly male osteoporosis with low serum testosterone.